mattbowlby/100-days-of-code/README.md

 cfg=~/.config/omarchy/shell.json
 cp "$cfg" "$cfg.bak"                              # keep a way back bin/omarchy-phone-plugins-link                    # link into ~/.config/omarchy/plugins
-jq '.bar.id = "dev.omarchyphone.bar"' "$cfg.bak" > "$cfg"
+sleep 10                                          # let the hot-reload settle -- see below jq '.bar.id = "dev.omarchyphone.bar"' "$cfg.bak" > "$cfg"
 omarchy-restart-shell

 cp "$cfg.bak" "$cfg"                              # and back out bin/omarchy-phone-plugins-link --unlink
+sleep 10
 omarchy-restart-shell
 ```

+**Do not link and restart in the same breath.** Linking creates several symlinks
+at once, the shell live-reloads a plugin for each, and a restart landing in the
+same second crashes Quickshell — reproducibly, 5 times out of 5 here.
+It is an
+upstream robustness bug rather than anything in this port, the shell relaunches
+itself afterwards, and a real install never does it (`omarchy-phone-install`
+links and then tells you to restart). `NOTES.md` has the backtrace.

 `--unlink` only removes symlinks that resolve into this checkout, so a real
 plugin directory of the same name is never destroyed.